5 Undiscovered Natural Wonders of the U.S.

 2. Underground boat rides in Indiana

-Myst’ry, in Bluespring Caverns near Bedford, Indiana, is the longest underwater river in the U.S. A customized, 17-passenger aluminum boat offers 1.25-mile rides through caverns that are 1.75 million years old, which is still young by cave standards.
-With sculpted rocks overhead and northern blindfish or cavefish, and crawfish below, the hour-long voyage includes a guide who explains how caves are formed.
-Tours run between March 16 and Oct.
-31 ($18 for adults and $10 for children 3 to 15 years old).
+Myst’ry, in Bluespring Caverns near Bedford, Indiana, is the longest navigable underwater river in the U.S. A customized, 17-passenger electric boat offers 1.25-mile rides through caverns that are 1.75 million years old, which is still young by cave standards.
+With sculpted rocks overhead and northern blind cavefish and crawfish below, the hour-long voyage includes a guide who explains how caves are formed.
+Tours run between March 16 and October 31 ($22 for adults and $12 for children 3 to 15 years old).

 Photo courtesy of Indiana Office of Tourism

 Above the cave, geology lessons can continue with a hike on an interpretive nature trail around a 10-acre sinkhole and a mining attraction, where you might find and keep fossils, arrowheads and gems from around the world.
-(Packages range from $4 to $9.)
-About 30 minutes away, Spring Mill State Park includes a Pioneer Village founded in 1814 and a memorial to astronaut Virgil “Gus” Grissom, complete with the Gemini 3 Molly Brown capsule.
-The Land of Limestone Museum in Bedford honors the local limestone that helped build many landmarks, including the Empire State Building and the Washington National Cathedral.
+(Packages range from $5 to $25.)
+Nearby is the Land of Limestone Museum, which honors the local limestone that helped build many landmarks, including the Empire State Building and the Washington National Cathedral.

 3. A wildlife spectacle of cranes